 What is a Cult?

-Every cult can be defined as a group having all of the following five characteristics:
+The Cult Information Centre (CIC) defines a cult as a group having all of the following five characteristics:

 Categories of Cults